9 Ways to Multistream Your Gameplay Today

 Restream actually has several platforms under its belt.
 In this article, I’m looking at the Multistreaming aspect.

 Although Restream allows you to multistream for free, you need to be comfortable with the brand’s watermark.
-This is a graphic that will appear during your broadcasts, which is a common practice for using free applications.
+This graphic will appear during your broadcasts, which is a common practice for using free applications.

 The trade-off is being able to broadcast video to more than 30 social platforms all at once.